bigbadcon/bbc-11ty/src/icons.md

 Most of the SVG icons are thanks to Font Awesome and Icomoon with some tweaks and additional svg art by Colin Fahrion

 To apply an icon use the following css class to any element using the markdown-it-attr syntax.
-For instance, the following code…
+For instance, the following markdown…

 ```
 [Hotel](/hotel){.icon-hotel}